danielenger/Principled-Baker/README.md

 - Some results from complex mixed shader node trees might not be useful

+- no bake from Ambient Occlusion Shader in 2.79

+- bake Ambient Occlusion only from one node per material (highest node in tree)

 - new Ambient Occlusion texture is not connected in newly generated material

 - known issues: